New data shows why British Safety Council is calling for urgent action to protect outdoor workers from air pollution.

-On the eve of Clean Air Day, the British Safety Council calls on employers of outdoor workers to join its Time to Breathe campaign.
+On the eve of Clean Air Day, British Safety Council calls on employers of outdoor workers to join its Time to Breathe campaign.
 Initial exposure data from Canairy, the charity’s new mobile app, shows workers breathing air that regularly exceeds levels recommended by the World Health Organisation (WHO).
-The British Safety Council is concerned about the health of thousands of people, from construction workers to couriers, exposed to illegal levels of air pollution day after day.
+British Safety Council is concerned about the health of thousands of people, from construction workers to couriers, exposed to illegal levels of air pollution day after day.
 Employers are reminded they have duty of care obligations and immediate action is required.

-The British Safety Council launched its Time to Breathe campaign in March.
+British Safety Council launched its Time to Breathe campaign in March.
 As well as encouraging employers to use Canairy and show their commitment to sustainability, the charity is urging everyone to contact their MPs to request action:

 - The government to immediately recognise exposure to ambient air pollution as an occupational health hazard.

 - The government to invest in improved pollution monitoring across the UK.Reducing exposure requires detailed pollution measurements and all UK regions have the right to the same accuracy in emissions data as London.